devops329/devops/instruction/burpSuite/burpSuite.md

 ![Comparer response](comparerResponse.png)

-To use the comparer you can right click on any request and select the `Save to Comparer` option.
-Then in the comparer tool you click on the two items you want to compare and the difference is displayed.
+To use the comparer you can right-click on any request and select the `Save to Comparer` option.
+Then in the comparer tool, you click on the two items you want to compare, and the difference is displayed.

 ## Extensions